 When she returns to training, she feels good but realizes she’s now a week behind in her training schedule and it’s crunch time if she’s going to hit her goal.
 So, she jumps right back into the hard workouts and long runs.

 Two weeks later, she starts to feel her achilles tug.
 Once again, a visit to the therapist confirms she needs to take a week off.

 This process repeats itself until race day, where she valiantly attempts to run the race but due to lack of consistent training, runs 40 minutes slower than her goal time.
 Once she recovers from the race, she repeats the cycle and unfortunately never runs much faster than her current personal best.

 While these two examples might seem extreme, after working with literally thousands of athletes, I can assure you that most runners fall into the second category and the story isn’t that out of line with what actually happens.

 Take the next logical step in your development

-This step is related to training to your current fitness level, but is more focused on how you build your mileage, long run, and workout volumes.
+This step is related to training to your current fitness level, not for your goal time, but is more focused on how you build your mileage, long run, and workout volumes.

 Many runners who have to take a week or two off to heal from an injury immediately return to hard training in an attempt to still hit their goal time.
 They’ll take the risk of getting injured again if it means they can regain their fitness faster.

-The better approach is to put your race goals on the backburner and focus on taking the next logical step in your fitness and training each week.
+The better approach is to put your race goals on the backburner when building back from injury and focus on taking the next logical step in your fitness and training each week.
 Increase your volume only as much as your body is ready to handle and train to your current fitness level, not where you were or where you want to be on race day.